Skip to main content

 APS

-The APS Certificate is mandatory for Chinese students who are interested in studying in Germany.
-Before applying to a German university you have to hand in your academic certificates and documents to the APS office in Beijing.
+The APS Certificate is mandatory for Chinese and Indian students who are interested in studying in Germany.
+Before applying to a German university you have to hand in your academic certificates and documents to the APS office in your respective country.
 This procedure might take time.
 We would recommend booking an appointment as soon as possible.

-You can read all about the APS on their official website or by contacting the German embassy.
+You can read all about the APS for China and the APS for India on their respective websites or contact the German embassy.

 What is a residence permit?